m-lab/murakami/README.md

 * [M-Lab Network Diagnostic Tool](https://www.measurementlab.net/tests/ndt/) (NDT) - both [ndt5](https://www.measurementlab.net/tests/ndt/ndt5) and [ndt7](https://www.measurementlab.net/tests/ndt/ndt7) protocols, using the [libndt client library](https://github.com/measurement-kit/libndt)
 * [Neubot DASH](https://github.com/neubot/dash) - Dynamic Adaptive Streaming over HTTP, hosted by M-Lab
 * [speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

 ## Murakami Deployment Scenarios

 Murakami supports three types of container deployment scenarios on supported systems:

 * **[Standalone](INSTALL-MURAKAMI-STANDALONE.md)**: a single Murakami device, configured on-device
-* **[Local Managed]((INSTALL-MURAKAMI-LOCAL-MANAGED.md))**: one or more Murakami devices in a single network, configured individually on-device, or using a [Mozilla WebThings Gateway](https://iot.mozilla.org/gateway/) on the same network, via the [M-Lab WebThings Murakami Add-on](#)
+* **[Local Managed](INSTALL-MURAKAMI-LOCAL-MANAGED.md)**: one or more Murakami devices in a single network, configured individually on-device, or using a [Mozilla WebThings Gateway](https://iot.mozilla.org/gateway/) on the same network, via the [M-Lab WebThings Murakami Add-on](#)
-* **[Balena Cloud]((INSTALL-MURAKAMI-BALENA-CLOUD.md))**: one or more Murakami devices, configured and managed by the [Balena Cloud IoT platform](https://www.balena.io)
+* **[Balena Cloud](INSTALL-MURAKAMI-BALENA-CLOUD.md)**: one or more Murakami devices, configured and managed by the [Balena Cloud IoT platform](https://www.balena.io)

 ## Supported Operating Systems

 Murakami supports Linux operating systems like Ubuntu, Debian, etc. Windows is not supported.
-Mac OS _might be_ supportable, but has not yet been tested.
+Mac OS is supportable as a standalone device, but is not completely compatible with the Webthings interface.
+Balena cloud has not beed tested on Mac OS.

 **TO DO:** test deployment on MacOS